PuggleBoard/PuggleLinux/README.md

 PuggleLinux
 ===========

-Real-time operating system for the BeagleBone
+Real-time operating system for the BeagleBone.